tom-churchill/hacker_news_redesign/README.md

-Install with "npm install".
+Install with "yarn install".
-Run with "npm start".
+Run with "yarn start".